NickNaso/ghostscript4js/README.md

-## The module is almost ready need some time to read documentation
+## The module is almost ready need some time to write documentation

 <p align="center">
 <img src="" width="" height=""/>
 </p>

+# Ghostscript4JS
-# Ghostscript4JS binds the Ghostscript C API to bring Ghostscript power to the Node.JS world
+## This module binds the Ghostscript C API to bring its power to the Node.JS world

 * [Prerequisites](#prerequisites)
 * [Installation](#install)